A Council Flat (England, 1993)

 Ruth moved the sausages to stop them from sticking to the pan.
 The pot of mixed vegetables boiled over.
 She lifted the lid, turned down the gas, and waited.

 "How long till dinner?"
-Stu asked, opening the can and taking a long swig.
+Stu asked, opening the can and taking a long drink.
 Ruth watched a stream of beer dribble down Stu's unshaven chin and onto the floor.
 "Well?" he prompted, wiping his mouth with a tea towel.
 "Are you deaf as well as stupid?"

 Ruth dropped her eyes and replaced the lid on the vegetables.
 Stu swore at her and stomped back to TV.
 Ruth heard the twins crying in the bedroom.
 She turned up the gas on the sausages, letting them sizzle loudly, and prayed the twins would stay quiet.

-It hasn't always been like this, Ruth reassured herself, staring out of their tenth-floor flat window at the white clouds hanging in the pale blue sky.
+It hasn't always been like this, Ruth reassured herself, staring out of their tenth-floor flat window at the wispy clouds hanging in the pale blue sky.
 It's a bad patch.
 Stu's been under a lot of pressure since he lost his job.
 It's hard for a man, sitting in front of the TV all day, especially with the twins carrying on from dawn to dusk.

 "It's their diet, dear," the elderly social worker had explained on her last visit.
 "Children eat too many sweets these days.
 It makes them hyperactive.
 You must be firm with them, feed them good food, like a good mother."

 Yes, but how do I stop them screaming and fighting?
 Ruth had wanted to ask but didn't.
 Instead, she'd nodded, promised to give the twins healthier food, and agreed to meet the social worker again in two weeks.
 Stu hated her visits.

 "A bloody old busy body," he'd called her.
 "Put on to us by some sodding nosey neighbour.
 What's it got to do with her what we feed the bloody kids?"